mancdaz/mygithubrepo/CONTRIBUTING.md

 Expected git commit message structure (Based on [this article](https://chris.beams.io/posts/git-commit/)):

 * The first line should ideally be limited to 50 characters, but must be no more than 70 characters.
+* The first line should include the JIRA ticket number, followed by a brief description of the change. e.g. ```HPCDIR-9999:Remove a typo in README.md```
-* The first line should not end with a full stop and the first word should be capitalised.
+* The first line should not end with a full stop and the first word of the description should be capitalised.
 * Use the imperative mood in the subject line - e.g. ```Fix a typo in CONTRIBUTING.md```, ```Remove if/else block in myfile.sh```, ```Eat your dinner```.
-* Insert a single blank line after the first line.
+* Insert a single blank line after the first line, if making a multi-line commit.
 * Subsequent lines should be wrapped at 72 characters.
 * Provide a detailed description of the change in the following lines, using the guidelines in the section below.
-* The last line of the commit should be a reference to the issue being fixed using the word JIRA, followed by the JIRA issue Key e.g. ```JIRA: HPCDIR-9999```

 In your commit message please consider the following points:

-* In the commit subject line, provide a brief description of the change.
 * The commit message must be descriptive and contain all the information required to fully understand and review the patch.
 * Do not assume the reviewer understands what the original problem was.
 * Do not assume the reviewer has access to external web services or site.